 Important Note: Even though System Restore may remove a program you’ve installed, it won’t also delete the files you’ve made through the program.
 For example, even if System Restore deletes your Adobe Photoshop installation and Microsoft Word program, the images and documents you may have created or edited with them are not removed as well – those are still considered your personal files.

-System Restore doesn’t guarantee that the issue will be resolved.
+There is no guarantee that System Restore will fix the issue.
 Say you’re only just now experiencing an issue with your video card driver, so you restore the computer back to a few days ago, but the problem persists.
 It’s possible the driver was corrupted three weeks ago, in which case restoring to just a few days ago, or any point within the last three weeks, will do no good in correcting the problem.

 Now we know What is a system restore in Windows, how it works and how to create a system restore point in Windows 10.
 For further support, leave comments or ask more on Forum.